-English Skills Writing (Composition): Children will study a balance of fiction and non-fiction genres as well as narrative poetry.
+English Skills Figure 1 and 1 Writing (Composition): Children will study a balance of fiction and non-fiction genres as well as narrative poetry.
 Children will plan, draft, write, edit and improve their own writing, choosing the appropriate form of writing using the main features identified in reading.
 Spoken language: Children will engage in meaningful discussions in all areas of the curriculum, understanding how to develop responses, varying the length and structure of sentences.
 Children will be given the opportunity to debate issues and formulate well-constructed points.
 Reading: Children should read widely and frequently for pleasure and for information, with good understanding, inferring the meaning of unfamiliar words and then discuss what they have read.
 Comprehension: Children will be able to provide reasoned justifications for their points of view and identify how language, structure and presentation contribute to meaning.
 They will understand underlying themes, causes and points of view and use the text to support comprehension answers.
 Handwriting: Children should write legibly, fluently and with increasing speed.
 Grammar: Children will have an understanding of the main word classes (noun, verb, adjective, adverb, preposition, determiner, pronoun, conjunction), a wide range of connectives used to clarify relationships between ideas, the difference between informal and formal speech and the use of passive and active voice.
 Children will link ideas across paragraphs and develop an understanding of the differences between main clause, subordinate class and phrases.
 Punctuation: use of semi-colon, colon and dash to mark the boundary between independent clauses, the use of colons to introduce a list and how hyphens can be used to avoid ambiguity.
-Topic Work Throughout this term, we will be studying a range of different topics, such as: • Healthy Bodies (Science) • Living Things & Their Habitats (Science) • Ancient Egypt (History and Art) • Extreme Earth (Geography) • Building Bridges (DT) • Scratch Programming Project and E-Safety (Computing) • Football, Gymnastics, Netball (PE) • Sikhism (Multi-faith) Homework English homework and Maths homework will be set each Monday and it is due in on Friday.
-A new spelling rule will be tested on a Friday.
+Topic Work Healthy BodiesImage: Strain St Throughout this term, we will be studying a range of different topics, such as: Healthy Bodies & Seeing Light (Science) Ancient Egypt (History) Extreme Earth (Geography) Sewing Waistcoats (DT) Scratch Programming Project and E-Safety (Computing) Tag Rugby, Gymnastics, Swimming (PE) Y6W swimming Autumn 1; Y6H swimming Autumn 2 Sikhism (Multi-faith) Homework English homework and Maths homework will be set each Thursday on satscompanion.com and it will be due in on the following Wednesday.
+Spellings will be shared on ' Spelling Shed ' to aid children for their following lesson (which take place each Wednesday).
+Children will apply these spellings in a range of activities to help with their application, comprehension and correct spelling.
 How you can help your child Please encourage your child to read every night and to read a wide range of genres if possible (to try to avoid always reading the same author).
-Children will need to wear their P.E. kits on Thursday and Friday.
+Children will need to bring their P.E. kits into school for their lessons on a Monday and Thursday (swimming kits are needed on Tuesdays for 6W in Autumn 1 and 6H in Autumn 2).
 Please encourage your child to complete their homework to a high standard and ensure that it is handed in on time.